appsmithorg/appsmith-docs/reference/widgets/dropdown-1.md

 ### Server-side Filterting

 The Select widget has the option to configure server-side filtering, where search queries are sent to the backend, and responses are used to populate options on the Select widget.
+When enabling server-side filtering in the widget, please update the default value to contain both `label` and `value` in this format `{"label":<label>, "value": <value>}` if the default value is not present in the default options.

 The video below explains how to configure this.

 {% embed url="https://youtu.be/QDmTwRaLzHg" %}